danielpeppin/library/Access_Management.md

 Identification: a unique identifier, allows activity to be attributed to a sole individual

-Authentication: proving,confirming, verification of the identity of an individual
+Authentication: proving,confirming, verification of the identity of an individual (confirmed by an authoritive entity)

 Authorization: defining the capabilities and rights of an individual